rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 http://www.linuxjournal.com/article/3882

+.. [#] I'm not putting down the 'average' majority.
+Despite almost 40 years of programming experience I still consider myself average.
 .. [#] Alas, after committing I found some grammar errors.
 Grammar is hard.
-.. [#] A good training language, like a good training aircraft, should be easy to use, but difficult to use well.
+.. [#] A good training language, like a good training aircraft, should be easy to use, but demanding to use well.
+In the computer language context, this means the beginner can get started and make satisfying progress initially, without being constrained later on after progressing to more advanced usage.
 .. [#] Maybe a good small exercise would be to write code to manage linked lists.
 Revisit this subject later when touching on API design, unit testing and object-oriented classes.